qnub/docker-rtmp-multistream/docs/quickstart.md

 ## 2. Relay PC Setup
 1. ```git clone git@github.com:JacobSanford/docker-rtmp-multistream.git```
 2. ```cd docker-rtmp-multistream```
-3. Edit the `env/relay.env` file:
+3. Copy the `env/relay.env` file to `env/.env`:
-   1. Add your Twitch and YouTube keys.
+   1. Add any of required keys: Twitch, KICK, YouTube, etc.
    2. Configure stream quality settings as needed.
-For more information, see the specific documentation for [Twitch](services/twitch.md) and [Youtube](services/youtube.md), as well as [Quality Considerations](quality.md).
+For more information, see the specific documentation for [Tranbscode](services/transcode.md), as well as [Quality Considerations](quality.md).
 4. Execute ```./start.sh```

 The relay is now ready to receive video from your streaming software.
-To shut down the service, use `CTRL-C`.
+It will work always and start aurtomatically when docker service starts.
+To shut down the service, run command `docker compose down`.

 ## 3. Gaming PC Setup
 ### a.
 When Using OBS Studio